What is TMJ and why is it Important?

 When you book an appointment with a neuromuscular dentist, various neuromuscular dentistry diagnoses are made including x-rays and digital radiographs that aid in revealing the condition and position of the jaw joints.
 Moreover, other technologies are used to record the resting position of an individual’s jaw including its associated movements.
 Sonography and joint vibration analysis help in recording the sounds of the jaw joint in order to detect the presence of any abnormalities.
 Electromyography (EMG) measures both the relaxed and stressed positions of a person’s jaw muscles while identifying any structural defects in the jaw.

 Following a neuromuscular dentistry diagnosis, the identified TMD is treated or managed using various techniques.
 Our treatment plans are designed and suited according to your unique needs in order to initiate the optimal positions for your jaws for long-term functions of the TMJ.
 The typical treatment option includes the use of mouth-guards crafted using a special machine that helps in tracking the movements of the jaw.

 Your treatment of TMD may also involve relieving muscle pain and spasms using Ultra Low Frequency Transcutaneous Electrical Neural Stimulation (ULF-TENS).
 In this form of treatment, electrodes are placed on the jaw, neck and areas of the shoulder where electric impulses are generated.
 These electric impulses contract the muscles, helping them to relax.

-Neuromuscular Dentist North Spokane - TMD Dentistry Spokane Valley - TMJ Syndrome Specialist - Temporomandibular Joint Disorder
+Neuromuscular Dentist North Spokane - TMJ Dentistry Spokane Valley - TMJ Specialist - TMJ Dentist Near Me

 TMJ Dysfunction Symptoms

 You may or may not experience jaw pain or tenderness with TMJ syndrome.

 - jaw clicking